Your browser is out of date!

 Description

-• Projects in this scope area may include: installing new basins, faucets, medicine cabinets, safe (GFCI) outlets, lighting, electrical lines, and bathroom ventilation; installing new shower stall walls and doors and tile/equivalent material flooring and walls; installing new ADA (Americans with Disabilities Act) entry doors; and installing new metal lockers and benches.
-The full, detailed scope of work for this project including any additional work areas will be updated here after alignment with project stakeholders through scoping and design activities.
+• Work scopes in this area may include: installing new basins, faucets, medicine cabinets, safe (GFCI) outlets, lighting, electrical lines, and bathroom ventilation; installing new shower stall walls and doors and tile/equivalent material flooring and walls; installing new ADA (Americans with Disabilities Act) entry doors; and installing new metal lockers and benches.
+For lockers installed in community centers, specify lockers with visibility holes in the locker doors, and if locker door locking mechanisms are used include locks with a master key override.

 Baseline